KevinTan10/TSIEN/README.md

 All settings are in "main.py".
 You can run "main.py" to get the best results.

-Contact me if you have any questions with this code.
-Kevin1205255113@outlook.com
+Contact us if you have any questions with this code.
+Kevin1205255113@outlook.com/ Alcor_zhao@outlook.com